erjank/teaching/live.md

-9. It's OK to *face the screen occasionally*, particularly when you are walking through a section of code statement by statement or drawing a diagram, but you shouldn't do this for more than a few seconds at a time[^2].
-A good rule of thumb is to treat the screen as one of your learners: if it would be uncomfortable to stare at someone for as long as you are spending looking at the screen, it's time to turn around and face your audience.
+9. It's OK to *face the screen occasionally*, particularly when you are walking through a section of code statement by statement or drawing a diagram, but you shouldn't do this for more than a few seconds at a time.
+Looking at the screen for a few seconds can help lower your anxiety levels, since it gives you a brief break from being looked at.

+    A good rule of thumb is to treat the screen as one of your
+    learners: if it would be uncomfortable to stare at someone for as long as you are spending looking at the screen, it's time to turn around and face your audience.

 10. *Have fun.* Teaching is performance art and can be rather serious business.
 On the one hand, don't let this scare you - it is much